 For every outer runner there is an inner runner — the soul of man striving to manifest perfection, to bring to the fore the complete universal man:

-"Your days of excellence-joys– excerpt from The Goal Is Won by Sri Chinmoy
+— excerpt from the poem, The Goal Is Won, by Sri Chinmoy

 He is currently writing a volume entitled Twenty-Seven Thousand Aspiration-Plants.